ProsperousTroll/Zachs-Dotfiles/README.md

 # KEYBINDS

-You're welcome to change any of the keybinds you like in `~/.config/hypr/hyprland.conf`. the ones that are there already are simply the ones that I use.
+You're welcome to change any of the keybinds you like in `~/.config/hypr/hyprland.conf`.
+The ones that are there already are simply the ones that I use.

 `SUPER + Q` = Terminal (kitty)